 DM Note: Transition from Session 9 to 10

-Session 9 ended in the middle of the fight with the Helmed Horror.
+Session 9 ended in the middle of the fight with the ornate plate.
 I really try to avoid this, but it was getting late and people had to work in the morning.
 I ended up taking a picture of the map with my phone so I could reconstruct the fight when we were able to regroup.
 Bellamy was able to make the next session, but rather than have him interject mid fight, I waited until the fight was over to bring the sorcerer back in.
 Once the fight was over Bellamy entered and Kroul(who was unable to make the session) posted up in the master bedroom in an effort to get to know Sturgis better.

 The party was eventually able to strike down the enchanted suits of armor, but not before receiving many punishing wounds.
 Kroul did his best to mend the worst of them, but he was concerned that he would not be able to sustain his spellcasting for much longer without some rest.
 Fortunately for our heroes some relief in the form of Bellamy walked through the manor entrance.

 After some debate the party decided that they needed to at least secure the top floor before attempting to take a rest.
 With a plan in place the party formed up in front of the first of six bedrooms they needed to clear.